somesh4499/Real_git_prac/README.md

-this is the practice purpose by somesh
+this is the  purpose by somesh